mptaurus/piechart_swiftui/README.md

 # piechart_swiftui
 My own, very simple PieChart for SwiftUI projects
-For sure it needs some modification but it works and for my simple projects it is sufficient
+For sure it needs a lot of modifications, but it works and for my projects it is sufficient.

 You can add 10 values for the chart.